BaseCampCoding/unit-project-2-joseph-and-seth/PROPOSAL.md

 ## Description and Motivation
-In this project, Seth and I want to build a resteraunt program that makes reservations for people with the option of what they woud like to eat, carry out, and delivery.
+In this project, Seth and I want to build a restaraunt program that makes reservations for people with the option of making a reservation, carry out, and delivery.
-There isn't too much of a reference other then other resteraunts with some similar programs with their dining features.
-For example if the program however if provided a reservation with what they would like to eat would store it into the system after the order/reservation is confirmed for a set date and time which would allow the staff to prepare the food before the people that made the reservation/ordered arrived.
-Obviously carry out and delivery are self explanatory, but with carry out will remain the same which lets the person know how long until their food is ready and for delivery we are thinking about writing a program that would know how long it would take to reach the destination the person ordered the food from.
+There isn't too much of a reference other than other resteraunts with some similar programs with their dining features.
+The program would allow the customer to choose a restaraunt and then choose between making a reservation, carry-out, and delivery.
+If they choose reservation, the program would tell them if the restaraunt they choose is avaiable and what times they are available.
+Then they would be able to schedule their reservation and choose what they would like to eat so it would be ready at the time of their reservation.
+If they chose carry-out, they would choose the time they would like to schedule to pick it up and what they would like to order.
+If they choose delivery, it would ask them for their address and other information, let them place their order, and give an estimate of when it will arrive.
 We would also want this program to be used by most restaraunts not just one specific restaraunt.
-If this program was to be given out to businesses it could apply to major restaraunt buisnesses or even small town restaraunt buisnesses.
+If this program was to be given out to businesses it could apply to major restaraunt businesses or even small town restaraunt businesses.

 ## Prior Art
 There are programs out there that obviously have some similarities with our project idea, but from where I have been and seen there are actually not a lot of places that I have